Pinpoint tests — car equipped with OSC

 No

-REPAIR the relevant electrical circuit.
-CHECK the system is working properly.
+REPAIR the electrical circuit concerned.
+CHECK the system for proper operation.

 - SSA - pin 6